 The Conditions Your Conditions are In

 Failure to meet any of these things can mean that the deal falls through.
-What are things that often break deals?
+What are the things that often break deals?

-- The buyer cannot get financing.
+- The Buyer cannot get financing.

-- The lease for the premises where the business is located cannot be negotiated to the buyer’s satisfaction.
+- The lease for the premises where the business is located cannot be negotiated to the Buyer’s satisfaction.

-- If the seller offers financing, information that comes to light reveals that the buyer may not be able to pay off the purchase price.
+If the Seller offers financing, information that comes to light reveals that the Buyer may not be able to pay off the purchase price.

 Representation and Due Diligence